RayAndrade/TheRayCode/CPP/Factory/README.md

 #include "CreatorA.h"
 #include "CreatorB.h"
 ```
- The client code works with an instance of a concrete creator, albeit through  its base interface.
+ The client code works with an instance of a concrete creator.
- As long as the client keeps working with the creator via the base interface, you can pass it any creator's subclass.

 ```c++
 void ClientCode(const Creator& creator) {
     // ...